ycpcs/cs365-spring2015/labs/lab13.md

 # Hints

+* Use `dup` to duplicate the client socket file descriptor
-* Use `fdopen` to convert the client socket into a FILE\* file handle
+* Use `fdopen` to convert the client socket into two FILE\* file handles, one for reading, one for writing
-* Use `fscanf` to read two integer values from the client file handle
+* Use `fscanf` to read two integer values from the client file handle (reading from the read file handle)
-* Use `fprintf` to send the result value back to the client
+* Use `fprintf` to send the result value back to the client (writing to the write file handle)

+You can implement this server as a "one shot" protocol" where the server reads a single request, sends back a single response, and then closes the connection.

+If you have additional time, you can consider adding the following features:

+* Allow the client to submit multiple requests, one per line, and have the server send back as many responses as necessary
+* Use threads to allow multiple clients to connect simultaneously

 # Testing